oneilk38/technical-challenge-notes/README.md

 # Reminders Tool
 This repo contains the backend application that allows employees to create reminders, and return them to some dashboard.
-A user can create a reminder for a given date X, and at midnight of date X they should begin to see the reminder they created being returned to their dashboard.

 This tool should provide the following functionality to the user:
 1. Allow the employee to create a reminder with some text that will appear on a given date